asbjornenge/asbjornenge.github.com/wwc/testing_react_components.md

         ...tests...
     })

-We use React's <code>React.unmountComponentAtNode</code> to unmount the component.
+We use <code>React.unmountComponentAtNode</code> to unmount the component.
 Just to be safe we also reset body's innerHTML.
 I found once again that pushing the callback (*done*) to the next tick of the eventloop (using *setTimeout*) created a more stable test suite.

 ## Query the DOM